City of Fife

 Republican and Pasco attorney Pete Serrano is running to bring a conservative agenda to the attorney general's office.
 Serrano is the board president and general counsel of an organization that fights commonsense gun laws and public health mandates, and he was recently elected mayor of Pasco.
 He states that while he disagrees with these laws he will follow the state Constitution, but the Seattle Times also reported that he intended to remain "actively engaged" with the organization in a Facebook video on the organization's page.
 If elected he promises to "Make Washington Safe Again" and make the office more transparent.
 Serrano is not a progressive choice in this race.

-Brown is the clear choice in the race to be the next Attorney General of Washington.
+Brown is the clear choice in the race to be Washington's next attorney general.

 King County Council chair Dave Upthegrove is running for commissioner of public lands to fill the vacancy left by Hilary Franz.
 Upthegrove previously served in the Legislature for five terms, where he made history as the first openly gay representative from outside of Seattle.
 He joined the King County Council in 2013, where he has been a strong advocate for climate concerns and environmental protections.

 Former congresswoman Jaime Herrera Beutler is back on the ballot this election.
-In 2022, she lost her re-election primary to ultra-conservative Joe Kent and current Rep. Marie Gluesenkamp Pérez.
-In Congress, Herrera Beutler voted with Trump more than 80 percent of the time, though she has received criticism from her party after voting to impeach Donald Trump following the January 6th insurrection.
-Herrera Beutler has overwhelmingly opposed bills that protect our environment including the 2021 Build Back Better Act and the 2022 Inflation Reduction Act which, both contained bold policies to alleviate the climate crisis.
+In 2022, she lost her re-election primary to ultra-conservative Joe Kent and current Rep. Marie Gluesenkamp Perez.
+In Congress, Herrera Beutler voted with Trump more than 80% of the time, though she has received criticism from her party after voting to impeach Donald Trump following the January 6th insurrection.
+Herrera Beutler has overwhelmingly opposed bills that protect our environment including the 2021 Build Back Better Act and the 2022 Inflation Reduction Act, both of which contained bold policies to alleviate the climate crisis.
 She lacks a detailed campaign platform in this race but mentions wildfire mitigation, habitat preservation, and public land use as top issues.

 The race for this open seat will determine whether our state will be a leader in fighting climate change, protecting our forests, and preventing forest fires or bow to the demands of big timber companies.
 Upthegrove's environmental track record in office and endorsements from Washington Conservation Action, the Sierra Club, and other environmental champions make him the clear choice in this race.